-Eulis `Sonny' Dewey is a Southern Pentecostal Holiness Evangelist and Preacher from Texas living a happy life with his wife Jessie and his two `beauties' (children).
-Suddenly his flashy, hyped world comes apart: Jessie is having an affair with young minister Horace.
-Sonny gets enraged and hits Horace with a softball bat, putting him into a coma.
-After that he leaves town, takes a new name, 'Apostle E.F.' and goes to Louisiana.
-There he starts to work as a mechanic for local radio station owner Elmo, and Elmo lets him preach on the radio.
-E.F. starts to preach everywhere: on the radio, on the streets, and with his new friend, Reverend Blackwell he starts a campaign to renovate an old church.
+Eulis `Sonny' Dewey is a Southern Pentecostal Holiness Evangelist and Preacher from Texas living a seemingly happy life with his wife Jessie and his two `beauties' (children).
+Suddenly his flashy, hyped world comes apart: Jessie is having an affair with youth minister Horace.
+Sonny gets drunk, enraged and hits Horace with a baseball bat, putting him into a coma in which he later dies.
+Sonny escapes town, takes a new name, `The Apostle E.F.', and goes to Louisiana.
+He starts to work as a mechanic for local radio station owner, Elmo, and Elmo lets him preach on the radio.
+E.F. starts to preach everywhere: on the radio, on the streets, and with his new friend, Reverend Blackwell, he starts a campaign to renovate an old church.
 Along the way he wants to have an affair with Elmo's secretary `Toosie,' and all the time he is preaching, he knows his time is running out.
 His past sins are catching up with him and so is the law.